-The Sector, Intelligence and Analysis (SIA) team is designing a new data framework to nurture our understanding of the payments sector and help to inform and assess our regulatory interventions.
+The Strategy and Intelligence team is designing a new data framework to nurture our understanding of the payments sector and help to inform and assess our regulatory interventions.
 To this end, we need to gather data and intelligence about the sector in a systematic and proportionate way.

-The team building this framework is part of the new Strategy Analysis and Monitoring division led by Natalie Timan.
+The team building this framework is part of the Strategy and Intelligence (formerly Strategy, Analysis and Monitoring) division led by Natalie Timan.

 Over the next five years, this work will be key for delivering our priorities within the PSR Strategy.
 It will help inform our decision-making and contribute to our robust body of evidence and reliable sector intelligence.

 As we deepen our understanding of key trends in the payment sector and continue to map the payment value chain, this new data framework aims to efficiently impact the way we prioritise, decide, and assess our regulatory action at the PSR.